Harrisman05/StatsBomb-Open-Data-API---Python/README.md

 # StatsBomb-Open-Data-API---Python

-## View Champions League Final lineups + goalscorers in output console
+## View Champions League Final lineups + goalscorers in the terminal

-An API built using Python's requests library to pull raw data from StatsBomb free data resources (https://github.com/statsbomb/open-data) and generate football formations and results in the output console.
-The raw JSON data is manipulated in Python in order to present a readable format in the output console
+An API built using Python's requests library to pull raw data from StatsBomb free data resources (https://github.com/statsbomb/open-data) and generate football formations and results in the terminal.
+The raw JSON data is manipulated in Python in order to be presented in a readable format in the terminal.

 ## How to install and run project